Nursing, Adult-Gerontology-Primary Care Nurse Practitioner - Doctor of Nursing Practice

 NOTE: Consideration may be given to previous practice experience and choice of population focus and role preparation.

 Nursing, Adult-Gerontologic-Primary Care Nurse Practitioner Curriculum

 Post-baccalaureate DNP (BSN-to-DNP) students interested in the primary care nurse practitioner role preparation choose an adult-gerontologic or family population focus.
-The post-baccalaureate DNP program consists of approximately 73 credits and 1,087 clinical hours for the adult-gerontologic primary care nurse practitioner option.
+The post-baccalaureate DNP program consists of 73 credits and approximately 1,087 clinical hours for the adult-gerontologic primary care nurse practitioner option.
 The fulltime program plan is for 3 years, with 4- and 5-year part-time options available.
 The post-baccalaureate program includes 48 credits of courses at the 800 level, comprising core, role preparation, seminar, and practicum courses.
 Twenty-five credits are taken at the 700 level and include core, population focus, and role preparation theory and clinical practicum courses.
 A DNP project with presentation is required.

 700-Level Core Courses

 |NRSG 715||Leadership and Health Policy in Nursing||3|

 |NRSG 719||Human Responses in Health and Illness: Adults and Older Adults||4|

 |NRSG 720||Advanced Theory and Practice of Adults and Older Adults I||4|